The Positivity Plague

-I’m reminded, again, of John Friend and Anusara Inc.’s recent moral collapse [and you can learn more about this all over the internet, for example, here].
+I’m reminded, again, of John Friend and Anusara Inc.’s recent moral collapse.
 Anusara Yoga is a corporation whose tagline is “Yoga.
 Shri.
 Community.”
 Shri means “beauty” in Sanskrit, and everything that is gorgeous and charming and sweet and lovely.
 What the value structure of the corporation seems to be missing is that where there is Shri, there must also be Kali, the black, destructive power of life.
 Similarly, where there is Kali, there is always going to be Shri.
-[More on this here.]
 They are two halves of a whole, so it makes sense that an organization based around beauty and positivity was brought down by the human foibles (sexual misconduct, financial misconduct, drugs) of its worshipped leader.
 Whose last name is Friend.

 It’s not healthy for any of us to ignore the Kali side of life: anger, depression, grief, and pain all have important places in our well-being and survival.
 Pain is our absolute best teacher, because it forces us to change something.
 These emotions are not the problem: The problem is that we label them “negative,” ignore them, or worse, learn to not even consciously feel them anymore.